Shin Kyeong-nim: Biography

+Shin died from cancer at the National Cancer Centre in Ilsan, on May 22, 2024, at the age of 88.

 Work

-Shin, widely known as a poet of the people, has literally spent decades writing verse on basically one subject: the life and people of Korean farming villages.
-Although the focus of his debut works, "Reed” (Galdae) and "Graveside Epitaph” (Myobi) is not restricted to the lives of farmers, the bulk of his remaining poems do treat of that particular topic.
+Shin, widely known as a poet of the people, literally spent decades writing verse on basically one subject: the life and people of Korean farming villages.
+Although the focus of his debut works, "Reed" (Galdae) and "Graveside Epitaph" (Myobi) is not restricted to the lives of farmers, the bulk of his remaining poems do treat that particular topic.
 The poems of his first collection, Farmer's Dance (Nongmu, 1975), are coherent in their depiction of the actualities of farming life but retain a certain sense of poetic lyricism that lends them a measure of grace.

 While Shin's poetry is largely concerned with farmers and farming villages, he makes a great deal of effort to present them in their full historical and social context.
-And although he does treat of trials and travails of the farmers and village people, the works are usually firmly based in sense of warm and placid emotion.
-Generally speaking, Shin Gyeongrim's poetry tends to display less of the pent-up anger and violent protest of the workers' poems by other poets, but it doesn't not necessarily follow that Shin's farmer poems hold no significant message.
+And although he did treat trials and travails of the farmers and village people, the works are usually firmly based in sense of warm and placid emotion.
+Generally speaking, Shin Gyeongrim's poetry tends to display less of the pent-up anger and violent protest of the workers' poems by other poets, but it does not necessarily follow that Shin's farmer poems hold no significant message.
 In fact, the farming villages present in most of his poems can easily be understood as symbols for the national community, and, symbols aside, the same grievances that Shin sets forth in his poetry on behalf of his farmers could easily be extended to cover the grievances of the other laboring classes as well, with little to no stretch of the imagination.
 Always taking the side of the poor and oppressed, Shin displays more of a solemn ideology than a refined artistry, and composes verses reminiscent of folk songs in form and in that they are readily accessible to all readers.
 Shin actually did borrow some technical elements from traditional Korean folk songs, such as the familiar rhythm of four beats and the patterns of repetition and refrain.

 Shin's various poetry collections, such as The Pass (Saejae), A Folksong Travel Diaries (Minyo Gihaeng), The South Han River (Namhangang), and The Path (Gil), further reveal his love of things Korean, and take as their subjects Korean folk songs and places.
-In particular, the narrative poem “The South Han River” (Namhangang) is an active attempt to observe history with farmers as the protagonists.
+In particular, the narrative poem "The South Han River" (Namhangang) is an active attempt to observe history with farmers as the protagonists.
 It is an extensive work that displays an epic scale.